This article has links to products and services we love, which we may make commission from.

 It is assumed that the name Clear Water comes from the Native American term, Pocotopaug.

-The beach itself has three miles of shore, powdery white sand, and is life guard controled – perfect for families.
+The beach itself has three miles of shore, powdery white sand, and is lifeguard-controlled – perfect for families.

 Public parking can be found close to the Pier 60 fishing pier, next to Clearwater Beach, and also by the hotels and restaurants behind the beach area.